aws-samples/amazon-chime-sdk-pstn-audio-voice-focus/CONTRIBUTING.md

 ## Licensing

 See the [LICENSE](LICENSE) file for our project's licensing.
 We will ask you to confirm the licensing of your contribution.

+We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.